Infant Toddler Supplemental to Little Sunshine House Parent Handbook

 Curriculum Planning for Infants and Toddler

 There is one Infant classroom and one Toddler classroom.
-Each room is staffed with two full-time professional staff and part-time student teacher aides along with occasional student volunteers.
+Each room is staffed with professional staff including at least one Lead Teacher and one aid.
+There are also student teacher aides along with occasional student volunteers.
 Our Infant room has a ratio of 1 adult to every 3 infants while the Toddler room has a ratio of 1 adult to every 5 children.
-Our professional staff are teachers with experience working with infants and toddlers.
+Our professional staff are teachers who have experience working with infants and toddlers.
 Little Sunshine House is committed to providing high quality care with skilled and educated professional staff.

 As a child care center we are a community of children, parents, and staff all interacting and sharing our lives together.
 In a community, people work closely together and hopefully interactions are positive, helpful, kind, and understanding.
 Yet it is to be expected that from time to time people will experience some conflict, some concerns, and some difficulties.
 We recognize that parenting is one of the most difficult, intense and rewarding experiences in your life.
 We want you to share your thoughts, hopes, and dreams for your child.
 You want what is best for your child and we know it is your job to advocate and protect your child.
 We, as a staff, will make mistakes, create misunderstandings, and occasionally miscommunicate.
 When these mistakes occur, we want you to tell us.
 As a staff it is our goal to offer your family the best in child care services possible.
 In order to meet our goal, we need your input, your suggestions, your questions, and concerns.
 When you have a concern, please remember.....
 Teachers want the parents to feel very satisfied with the care their child is receiving.